 The answer is time blocking.
-Some of the world’s busiest people like Jack Dorsey use time blocking methods to do the most they can do within their tight schedules.
+Some of the world’s busiest people like Jack Dorsey use time-blocking methods to do the most they can within their tight schedules.

 If you have ever felt like you are constantly busy but achieving very little, or you are having a hard time avoiding distractions, this article will help you become better at managing your time by answering the following questions:

 What are the types of time blocking?

 Time blocking is a time-management technique that involves segmenting your day, week, month, or year into different parts - “blocks” - to focus exclusively on the activity or task that each block is dedicated to.